platformsh/platformsh-docs/docs/src/development/troubleshoot.md

-If large files are already in the repository, the open-source tool [bfg-repo-cleaner](https://rtyley.github.io/bfg-repo-cleaner/) can assist in cleaning up the repository by purging older commits, removing unnecessary files, and more Create a [support ticket](https://console.platform.sh/-/users/~/tickets/open) to have the disk space temporarily increased.
+If large files are already in the repository, the open-source tool [bfg-repo-cleaner](https://rtyley.github.io/bfg-repo-cleaner/) can assist in cleaning up the repository by purging older commits, removing unnecessary files, and more To have the disk space temporarily increased, create a [support ticket](https://console.platform.sh/-/users/~/tickets/open).

 ## Stuck build or deployment